lcotfas/TweetOntoSense/README.md

 TweetOntoSense
 ==============

-Please contact us at the following email address for further details: liviu.cotfas at ase .ro
+Please contact us at the following email address: liviu.cotfas at ase .ro